 However, some individual state and local policymakers have recognized the urgency of the situation, and taken actions that show how we can release a large number of people from prison — a necessary step to ending mass incarceration.
 And some policy changes made during the pandemic — like eliminating cruel copays for incarcerated people — are ones we should demand be extended permanently.

-Read on for our curated list of the most significant criminal justice policy changes that happened during the pandemic.
+Read on for our curated list of the most significant criminal justice policy responses during the pandemic.

 Prisons increasing releases